Meet the STEM Team

 Dr. Womack was previously a member of the U.S. Department of Commerce, Economic Development Agency, National Advisory Council for Innovation and Entrepreneurship and the DC Mayor’s Innovation and Technology Inclusion Council.
 Dr. Womack completed several postdoctoral research fellowships at the National Institutes of Health in the National Institutes for Allergy and Infectious Diseases Vaccine Research Center, and at the Harvard AIDS Institute and the Harvard School of Public Health in the Department of Immunology and Infectious Diseases.
 Dr. Womack earned his doctoral degree in biomedical sciences from the Morehouse School of Medicine and is a proud graduate of Morehouse College where he majored in biology with minors in chemistry and applied physics.

-Lu Duong is Director and Chief of Staff for Fund II Foundation-UNCF STEM and the HBCU Innovation, Commercialization, and Entrepreneurship unit.
-The STEM program is the Foundation's flagship $50 million investment with UNCF.
-He drives operations, communication and strategic growth efforts in the HBCU Innovation initiative to strengthen and diversify Silicon Valley's tech-pipeline with partners including Google, Salesforce, Uber, eBay and others.
+Lu Duong is principal director for The Fund II Foundation-UNCF STEM Program and The HBCU Innovation, Commercialization, and Entrepreneurship unit.
+The Fund II – STEM Program is the Foundation’s flagship $50 million investment with UNCF.
+He drives operations, partnership relations, communication and strategic growth efforts for the program including The HBCU Innovation initiative to strengthen and diversify Silicon Valley’s tech-pipeline with partners including Google, Salesforce, Uber, eBay and others.

 He heads the alignment, development and execution of operational strategies to enhance, extend and build the program’s initiatives across all integrated channels, digital platforms and strategic growth initiatives.

-Previously, he was Senior Manager for the STEM & TECH unit.
+Previously, he was director of operations and chief of staff for the STEM and tech unit.
 Prior, he served as manager of GMSP within the Leadership Development Group, a $2 billion initiative by the Bill & Melinda Gates Foundation, overseeing communications and digital.
-He was the architect of the GMSP Alumni Advisory Council and Association,connecting nearly 20,000 Gates Foundation scholars worldwide.
+He was the architect of the GMSP Alumni Advisory Council and Association; connecting nearly 20,000 Gates Foundation scholars worldwide.

-Prior to GMSP, Lu managed marketing and communications for the Socrates Society at The Aspen Institute, an emerging leaders platform for executives in all industries including venture capital, technology, education, business and non-profit and as a Congressional Liaison, prior to that, in the Strategic Communications team of CRSC for a large program under Booz Allen Hamilton.
+Prior to GMSP, Lu managed marketing and communications for the Socrates Society at The Aspen Institute, an emerging leaders platform for executives in all industries including venture capital, technology, education, business and non-profit.
+He also was a Congressional Liaison, prior to that, in the strategic communications team of CRSC for a large scale program under Booz Allen Hamilton.